University campus in North Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Information Technology Degree Programs in North Dakota — Detailed School Profiles
+In-depth Information Technology program profiles in North Dakota

 At the associate's level, with state-of-the-art labs and partnerships connecting you directly to regional tech employers, this program in Wahpeton positions you for immediate workforce entry or smooth transfer to a four-year degree.
 The curriculum balances foundational CompTIA certifications with hands-on experience in cloud platforms and cybersecurity basics, giving you multiple career paths from day one.
 Graduates typically move into help desk, systems support, or junior networking roles at manufacturing firms, healthcare systems, and regional tech companies throughout North Dakota and Minnesota.
 The college's focus on applied learning means you're building a portfolio and professional network alongside your degree.